jtgry/personal-blog/content/resume/cacc-sysadmin.md

 * Implemented a VPN solution to facilitate remote work, enabling our employees and students to stay connected and productive from anywhere.

-* Spearheaded a successful campus-wide network upgrade to ensure our systems ran smoothly
+* Spearheaded a successful campus-wide network upgrade to ensure our systems ran smoothly.